EncyclopediaRed/btcamp-87826/content/faq.md

   - type: faq_section
     section_id: faq_section
     questions:
-      - question: How long does shipping take?
+      - question: What is Polylactic Acid (PLA)?
         answer: >-
           Now that’s a frequent one all right, ain’t it?
 Your answer to this should *manage customer expectations*.
 Just like [a good checkout